kitttn/temptest/Debugging.md

 Don't try to flash nop-loop.bin, mentioned in the previous section, onto the SVC.
 It's for **[bridge ASICs](Hardware-Overview#toshiba-bridge-asics) only**.

-# J-Link Serial Number and Port
+## J-Link Serial Numbers and GDB Server Ports

 These instructions let you use multiple J-Link JTAG dongles, e.g. to debug two bridges at once, or a bridge and the SVC.
 To make that happen, you'll need to identify each dongle by its serial number, and open each of their GDB servers on a unique port.